2start/hasura-metadata-reloader/README.md

 Run the container as a Kubernetes CronJob.
 E.g. run it every 3 minutes.
 This will ensure that the Hasura metadata is always in sync and you'll notice if it is out of sync.
 The docker container will exit with exit status 1 when inconsistencies are found after reload.

+## Contributing

+### pre commit hooks

+I use pre-commit hooks to check several conditions before commiting e.g. code is formatted properly with gofmt.
+The pre-commit hooks are configured in `.pre-commit-config.yaml`.

+Install [pre-commit](https://pre-commit.com/#install) first and then install the pre-commit hooks via `pre-commit install`.